dt-orders/keptn-orders-setup/GOOGLE.md

-# Google bastion host VM
+# Google bastion host overview

-Below are instructions for using the gcloud CLI to provison an ubuntu virtual machine on Google to use for the cluster, keptn, and application setup.
+Below are instructions for using the gcloud CLI to provison an ubuntu virtual machine on Google.
+This bastion host will then be used to run the scripts to provision the GKE cluster, keptn, and application setup.

+## 1. Create bastion host using gcloud CLI

+Run this commands on your laptop or the Google web shell to create the bastion host.

 Assuption is you have a Google project named 'gke-keptn-orders' and will provision the compute instance in zone 'us-east1-c'.

-Recommended image is:
-* Ubuntu 16.04 LTS
-* amd64 xenial image built on 2019-03-25

-You can also make the VM from the console, and the continue with the steps to connect using ssh.

-# Create instance

-Run this command to create the VM.
 You need to adjust values for your project.
 You can optionally adjust zone.
 [Google docs](https://cloud.google.com/sdk/gcloud/reference/compute/instances/create)

 ```
+# adjust these variables
+export GKE_PROJECT=<your google project name for example: gke-keptn-orders >
+export CLUSTER_ZONE=<example us-east1-c>

+# provision the host
 gcloud compute instances create "keptn-orders-bastion" \
---project "gke-keptn-orders" \
+--project $GKE_PROJECT \
---zone "us-east1-c" \
+--zone $CLUSTER_ZONE \
 --image-project="ubuntu-os-cloud" \
 --image-family="ubuntu-1604-lts" \
 --machine-type="g1-small"
 ```

+NOTE: You can also make the bastion host from the console, and the continue with the steps to connect using ssh.
+But you must use this image as to have the install scripts be compatible.
+* Ubuntu 16.04 LTS
+* amd64 xenial image built on 2019-03-25

-# SSH to VM using gcloud
+## 2. SSH to VM using gcloud

-Run this command to SSH to the new VM.
+Run this commands on your laptop or the Google web shell to SSH to the new bastion host.
 ```
-gcloud compute --project "gke-keptn-orders" ssh --zone "us-east1-c" "keptn-orders-bastion"
+gcloud compute --project $GKE_PROJECT ssh --zone $CLUSTER_ZONE "keptn-orders-bastion"
 ```

-# Initialize gcloud
+## 3. Initialize gcloud CLI on the bastion

-Within the VM, run this command ```gcloud init```
+Within the bastion host, run this command ```gcloud init```

 At the prompt, follow these steps
 * Choose option 'Log in with a new account'